reflectoring/reflectoring.github.io/content/blog/2022/2022-02-21-java-completablefuture.md

 ## `CompletableFuture` vs. `Future`

-In this section we will see what are some limitation of the `Future` interface and how we can solve these by using the `CompletableFuture` class.
+In this section we will look at some limitations of the `Future` interface and how we can solve these by using the `CompletableFuture` class.

 ### Defining a Timeout